MaxVRAM/Sys-QTT/README.md

 [![Community Forum][forum-shield]][forum]

-I’ve created a simple python script that runs every 60 seconds and sends several system data over MQTT.
-It uses the MQTT Discovery for Home Assistant so you don’t need to configure anything in Home Assistant if you have discovery enabled for MQTT
+Sys-QTT is a light-weight, Python-based system metrics service that periodically sends host stats about the client to an MQTT broker/server.

+This service integrates with home automation platforms, like Home Assistant, but can be used in any situations that MQTT

-It currently logs the following data:
+Sys-QTT currently logs the following data:
 - CPU usage
 - CPU temperature
 - CPU Clock Speed